Cronkite lecture focuses on cemetery restoration

-FORT EDWARD — The Washington County Historical Society will sponsor a lecture by Joseph Ferrannini, owner and operator of Grave Stone Matters, at 6:30 p.m.
-Thursday at the Canal Street Marketplace.
+FORT EDWARD — The Washington County Historical Society will sponsor a lecture by Joseph Ferrannini, owner and operator of Grave Stone Matters, on Thursday at 6:30 p.m. at the Canal Street Marketplace.

 The talk will go along with the theme for this year’s Cronkite Lecture Series on cemetery restoration in Washington County.
 Ferrannini will be discussing his work and specifically his work in the North Country.